Azure/solution-center/solutions/lamp-stack-vm-v1/lamp-readme.md

 Once this is run and after a minute, the `/var/www/html` directory on every VMSS instance should be the same as `/azlamp/html`, and the newly added sites should be available.

 At this point, your app is setup to use in the LAMP cluster.
 If you'd like to install a separate LAMP application (WordPress or otherwise), you'll have to repeat the process listed here with a new domain for the new application.

-### WordPress installer

-Once you completed the steps above and you can see your WordPress website running in the browser, please follow the instructions here to complete configuring a database and finishing a [WordPress install](https://codex.wordpress.org/Installing_WordPress#Famous_5-Minute_Installation).

-If you chose `true` for the `htmlLocalCopy` switch, WordPress will be running from a read-only directory, so the installer won't be able to create a `wp-config.php` file for you.
-However, the installer will provide you with the full content of the required config file.
-On the controller VM, copy that content into the file `/azlamp/html/wpsitename.mydomain.com/wp-config.php`.
-You then need to trigger a replication of the data, by running the script `/usr/local/bin/update_last_modified_time.azlamp.sh` again from the controller VM, as root.
-Data will be replicated in around one minute.

 ## Code of Conduct